-The portion of willingness to pay for colorectal cancer screening in Guangzhou was 91.7%.
-“Unnecessary” was the dominant reason of unwillingness, accounting for 63.1%.
-There were 29.2%, 20.7%, 14.8%,13.0% and 22.4% of participants who were willing to pay less than ¥100, ¥100-¥199, ¥200-¥299, ¥300-¥399 and more than ¥400, respectively.
-Non-logistic regression analysis showed that respondents of male, with a high level of education, from the family with more raised persons, and accepting colorectal cancer screening were willing to pay for colorectal cancer screening.
-Multi-class logistic regression analysis showed that respondents with higher annual household income per capita, from government and private enterprises, government agency/institution and peasants, and with less family medical expenditure were willing to pay more.
+The percentage of participants willing to pay for colorectal cancer screening was 91.7%.
+“Unnecessary” was the dominant reason that participants gave for their unwillingness, accounting for 63.1%.
+Of those who were willing to pay, 29.2%, 20.7%, 14.8%, 13.0% and 22.4% of participants were willing to pay less than \100, \100-\199, \200-299, \300-\399 and more than \400, respectively.
+Non-logistic regression analysis showed that respondents who were male, had a high level of education, were from the family with more children/older to raise, and accepted colorectal cancer screening were willing to pay for this screening.
+Multi-class logistic regression analysis showed that respondents with higher annual household income per capita, from government and private enterprises, government agency/institution and peasants, and less family medical expenditure were willing to pay more.

 Willingness to pay for colorectal cancer screening in Guangzhou is high, but the amount of willing to pay is not much.